cage-challenge/cage-challenge-2/README.md

 18 July 2022 \(any time zone\): Final day for challenge submissions\.

-30 July 2022: Final results announced\.
+12 August 2022 ~~30 July 2022~~: Final results announced\.
+(Note due to various unforeseen issues we have had to delay the announcement of the final results.)

 # Future challenges